 12. Spatulas.
 Every kitchen needs rubber spatulas for scraping and mixing.
 It's nice to have them in a couple sizes to scrape jars of peanut butter clean as well as bowls of brownie batter.

 13. Cutting boards in various sizes.
 Choose wood or bamboo boards for most things, and add a couple flexible plastic boards that can be put in the dishwasher for sanitizing after cutting raw meat (they're also good for chopping large amounts that you can then add to pots easily by folding up the sides).

 14. Salad spinner.
-This is my favorite that has lasted for years now with every-other-day use.
-The kind with the lever broke after a few months.
+The one linked is my favorite that has lasted for years now with every-other-day use (don't get the kind with a lever - it broke after a few months).